Meeting the Moment: How the Opioid Crisis Has Changed the Way We Study, Evaluate and Treat Patients (Session 3)

 For more information, view the event flyer here.

-* View the first event in the Series (from September 13) here.
+* View the second event in the Series (from November 1) here.

-Session 3: Interdisciplinary Collaboration and Future Directions (8-9pm: 1 CME Credit)
+Session 3: Collaboration, Future Directions, and New Guidelines (8-9pm: 1 CME Credit)

-This session will explore novel protocols being developed at UVA that address what happens to pain medications prescribed to our patients.
-A discharge protocol to educate patients being sent home with opioids would also provide them with a lockbox and a dose of Narcan to reverse accidental overdose.
-A program that ensures safe disposal of unused opioids and other medications will also decrease the likelihood of perpetuating the opioid crisis in our community.
+This session will explore protocols being implemented and developed at UVA that address what happens when pain medications are prescribed to our patients.
+Dr. Bob Goldstein will discuss a program that ensures safe disposal of unused opioids and other medications, and decreases the likelihood of perpetuating the opioid crisis in our community.
+Dr. Patrick Finan joined our faculty this September, bringing a wealth of research experience to our pain division.
+He will discuss his current work as well as future directions for pain research at UVA.